Edit

 • Unravelling new molecular mechanisms from coastal species and symbionts

-TREC projects are highly collaborative, involving research groups at EMBL and all collaborating institutes.
-See below the expanding TREC projects portfolio with sub-projects submitted by the growing network of collaborators.
+TREC projects are highly collaborative, bringing together EMBL researchers and those from partner institutions.
+See above the expanding TREC projects portfolio with sub-projects submitted by the growing network of collaborators.

 Submit a TREC sub-project